 When considering asset size, some medium-sized and smaller banks in our report are disproportionately financing fossil fuels.
-Truist, for example, is newly included in Banking on Climate Chaos this year.
-With \$555 billion, it ranks 58th in terms of its assets, and 20th in terms of its total financing to fossil fuels, \$14.2 billion, in 2023.
-Yet Truist ranks 1st for its fossil fuel financing as a percentage of its assets.
-Likewise, PNC, another US bank with \$557.3 billion in assets, ranks 26th for total financing to fossil fuels in 2023, with \$12.15 billion.
+Truist, for Generally, unconventional sectors tracked in this report have seen a year-on-year decrease in financing but the liquefied methane gas example, is newly included in Banking on Climate Chaos this year.
+With (LNG) sector is an exception.
+In 2023, companies in the sector received \$555 billion, it ranks 58th in terms of its assets, and 20th in terms of its total financing to fossil fuels, \$14.2 billion, in 2023.
+Yet Truist ranks \$121.0 billion from BOCC banks, up slightly from \$116.0 billion in 2022.
+Japanese banks Mizuho and MUFG top the list of methane gas (LNG) 1 st for its fossil fuel financing as a percentage of its assets.
+Likewise, financiers, followed by Santander, RBC, and Morgan Stanley.
+For more PNC, another US bank with \$557.3 billion in assets, ranks 26th for total on the false promises of this fuel, see p.
+78. financing to fossil fuels in 2023, with \$12.15 billion.
 However, PNC ranks 4th when banks' financing is divided by their 2023 assets.
-Canadian banks Scotiabank, CIBC, Bank of Montreal, and Royal Bank of Canada also carry this unfortunate distinction, even outranking their U.S. counterparts like JPMorgan Chase, Citi, and Bank of America on this metric.
-This finding is consistent with recent reporting that suggests regional and smaller banks are increasingly important for the sector.
+Canadian The list of top borrowers for 2023 (see chart, p.
+8) is dominated by banks Scotiabank, CIBC, Bank of Montreal, and Royal Bank of companies with significant fossil fuel expansion plans, including Canada also carry this unfortunate distinction, even outranking their significant methane gas expansion.
+Top clients include only a few major U.S. counterparts like JPMorgan Chase, Citi, and Bank of America on oil companies, such as Eni SpA, Petroleos Mexicanos (Pemex), and this metric.
+This finding is consistent with recent reporting that suggests

+Enbridge.
+In 2023, once again, several of the oil majors did not borrow regional and smaller banks are increasingly important for the sector.